weicao1990/academic-kickstart/content/authors/admin/_index.md

 ---
 I am currently a researcher at Microsoft Research Asia (MSRA), Machine Learning Group, headed by Prof. [Tie-Yan Liu](https://www.microsoft.com/en-us/research/people/tyliu/).
 I received my Ph.D. degree from Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University in 2018, under the supervision of Prof. [Jian Li](http://people.iiis.tsinghua.edu.cn/~jianli/).
 Before that, I received the B. Sc degree from Department of Computer Science at Wuhan University in 2013.

 I have a wide range of research interests on applied machine learning, including Quantitive Trading, Intelligent Logistics, Networking Optimization etc. In the past one year, we cooperated with China-AMC, China-Taiping, Shunfeng-Tech, FETnet and many other compannies, to together explore the new opportunities for AI in their own domains.
-Solving tasks in complex reality from different domains really excite me.
+I really enjoy solving problems in complex reality from different domains with AI technique.